shdw9/california-dmv-license-plate-checker/README.md

 <br><br>txt reader: put names in `names.txt` and run the program, available names will be outputted via `availablenames.txt`

 # what i like to do
-i like copy and pasting a whole list (whether that be anime character names, or synonyms of words with meanings, and putting them all in a .txt and running `txtreader.py`
+i like copy and pasting a whole list (whether that be anime character names, or synonyms of words with meanings, and putting them all in a .txt and run via `txtreader.py`